didats/DTSocialMediaLogin/README.md

 Go to Facebook Developer Portal, and create an app with iOS Platform.
 Make sure everything okay so you could activate the app to public.
 You gonna need to get `Application ID` here.

 3. **Twitter**
 Register to their Developer Portal, and create new app.
 Do not forget to tick the `Using Twitter Login` option, and if you want to get the email address from user, you gonna need to go to Permission tab, and set the Additional permissions to `Request email address`.
+Go get the `API Key` and `Secret Key` from the tab `Keys and Tokens`.

 ## URL Schemes
 Once you have done with the setup above, you gonna need to fill in the `URL Schemes` for each social media platform.